djimenezab/GESTRP/replit.md

 - Uses accordion UI pattern for expandable documentation sections
 - Follows same file upload pattern as Equipment section for consistency
 - Fixed **apiRequest** utility to properly handle 204 No Content responses from DELETE operations
+- Added **real-time search functionality** to filter safety data sheets by name, brand, or model with instant feedback